libp2p/rust-libp2p/examples/distributed-key-value-store/README.md

 4. To exit, press `Ctrl-c` in each terminal window to gracefully close the instances.

-Feel free to explore and experiment with the distributed key-value store example, and observe how the data is distributed and retrieved across the network using libp2p, mDNS, and the Kademlia protocol.
+Feel free to explore and experiment with the distributed key-value store example, and observe how the data is distributed and retrieved across the network using **libp2p**, mDNS, and the Kademlia protocol.

+## Conclusion
+This example demonstrates the implementation of a basic distributed key-value store using **libp2p**, mDNS, and the Kademlia protocol.
+By leveraging these technologies, peers can connect, store, and retrieve key-value pairs in a decentralized manner.
+The example provides a starting point for building more advanced distributed systems and exploring the capabilities of **libp2p** and its associated protocols.